notbxno/vatssa-procedures-hub/docs/Enroute/AFRS_FSS/South Africa (FAXX)/faja-c.md

 ## Enroute CPDLC / SELCAL

-The Cape Town Flight Information Region (FACA) is equipped and is able to operate enroute CPDLC coverage for aircraft operating above FL195, which is built into the sector files through TopSky, and requires an active Hoppie's Code to use.
+The Johannesburg Flight Information Region (FAJA) is equipped and is able to operate enroute CPDLC coverage for aircraft operating above FL195, which is built into the sector files through TopSky, and requires an active Hoppie's Code to use.

 The following instructions can be transmitted via CPDLC.